downingbots/ALSET/README.md

     - Might as well use no physics engine and assume perfect performance.

 Lessons from Donkey-car:
-  - Donkey car perfomance changed as it used up batteries.
-The RL doesn't adapt for this.
   - Continuous realtime RL is hard.
 On-board processing needs better performance for continuous realtime RL.
 On the other hand, Off-loaded processing to a laptop needs better communication performance for continuous realtime RL.
+  - Due to the Raspberry Pi limitations, the donkeycar had to drive disappointingly slowly.
+Then unexpected real-world factors became an issue.
+For example, the Donkey car performance quickly changed as it used up batteries and the donkeycar didn't easily adapt for this without enhancements.
   - You do a lot of training but still overfits to environment, (fails at big DIY robocar events due to the addition of spectators or change in location.)
 You need to train on many tracks, in many lighting conditions, with and without spectators, etc.

 Lessons from REPLab: